 Leaflet 7 was the ill-fated document that cost Christoph Probst his life.
 He did not stand a chance once his Gestapo interrogators read the line praising President Roosevelt!

 This summary of the leaflets (c) 2003 Ruth Hanna Sachs.
-Please contact Ruth for permission to quote.
+Please contact us for permission to quote.